ielab/elastic4IR/field_retrieval/README.md

 }
 ```

 Now we have three documents indexed in Elasticsearch.
-Next, we will search for these documents via Python
+Next, we will search for these documents using the Python API

 ## Basic Search
-Lets move from Kibana to python.
-First, we need to import the necessary api
+Let's move from Kibana to Python.
+First, we need to import the necessary API
 ```python
 from elasticsearch import Elasticsearch
 ```